adriantich/DnoisE/README.md

 __*OUTPUT FILES (--csv_output|--fasta_output|-j)*__

-Outoput files can be both in .csv and .fasta files but the common pattern must be specified.
-However, writing output is faster if .csv specially in case of large files.
+Outoput files can be both in .csv and .fasta files but the path and a common pattern identifier (i.e. "/PATH/TO/DIR/common_pattern") must be specified.
+However, writing output is faster if .csv is chosen, especially in case of large files.

 DnoisE can return three different types of output files.
 When a "daughter" sequence is found, different joining criteria can be applied if more than one possible "mother" meets Edgar’s equation requirement.
 As comparisons are done sequentially from higher to lower abundances, when a sequence meets a "mother", comparisons will stop if r criteria (*-j* 2) is chosen (i.e., the lesser ratio value between "daughter" abundance and "mother" abundance).
 However, this doesn't guarantee that the "mother" found is the best.

 If d criteria (*-j* 3 , lesser d value), r_d criteria (*-j* 1, lesser value of the skew abundance ratio divided by beta(d)), or all criteria (*-j* 4), are chosen, comparisons continue and all potential “mothers” are stored.
 The program will choose afterwards the best “mother” according to the preferred criterion.
 Therefore, when r criteria is chosen, computation time is lower because less comparisons are performed.
 However, we recommend the r_d criteria which is set as default value.